JLefortBesnard/science_paper_sum/README.md

 Create an Excel sheet with selected chunks of scientific papers.

 ## Before running the program
-You need to make sure Python 3 is installed as well as the module pandas.
+You need to make sure Python 3 is installed (<a href="http://jeremylefortbesnard.de/LearnPythonandML/">info here</a>) as well as the module pandas.
 If not, activate python (open your terminal and type python or ipython) and type in:
 ```
 !pip install pandas
 ```